jfcloutier/karma_system/design_notes/cognition_actors.md

 title: The phases of each timeframe of a Cognition Actor
 ---
 stateDiagram-v2
-    [*] --> initialize: Create a new CA with an umwelt initialize --> begin: Set up the initial state of the CA begin --> predict: Set up a new timeframe, update wellbeing from diffusion predict --> observe: Make predictions about umwelt experiences observe --> experience: Merge predictions and prediction errors into new observations experience --> plan: Unify observations into experiences plan --> act: Formulate a plan to impact standout experience act --> assess: Confirm plan directives feasibility and execute them assess --> conclude: Evaluate competency of causal model and past plans conclude --> begin: Update and diffuse wellbeing, choose to go on conclude --> [*]: Choose to terminate self
+    [*] --> new: Create a new CA with an umwelt new --> predict: Set up the initial state of the CA predict --> observe: Make predictions about umwelt experiences observe --> experience: Merge predictions and prediction errors into new observations experience --> feel: Unify observations into experiences feel --> plan: Make experiences good or bad plan --> act: Formulate a plan to impact standout experience act --> assess: Confirm plan directives feasibility and execute them assess --> bind: Evaluate competency of causal model and past plans, , choose to go on bind --> predict: Update and diffuse wellbeing bind --> [*]: Choose to terminate self
 ```